caiorgarcez/TestGit/README.md

 $ git config --global user.email "<enter here your email associated to your Github account>"
 ```

 The first step is to create a folder called: ''Git'' for cloning your repositories and modify them.
-Go to any directory of your choice and run in Git Bash:
+Then navigate to Git located at any directory of your choice and run:
 ```shell
 $ mkdir <name of your directory>
 ```
 Then initiate the git tracking:
 ```shell
 $ git init
 ```

 Then clone the repository of your choice in your recently created Git folder.
 ```shell
 $ git clone https://urloftherepository.